 Academy Academic Standards

-If chosen to attend the academy, you will be held to academic standards:
+If chosen to attend the academy, you will be held to specific academic standards, including:

 A minimum passing score on all written tests is 80%.

-As a Denver Deputy Sheriff you will receive extensive firearms training at the range.
+As a Denver deputy sheriff you will receive extensive firearms training at the range.
 You will need to pass all shooting qualifications to graduate the academy.
 Once you are a sworn member, you will be required to qualify semi-annually with all firearms that you are issued and/or carrying.
-All Deputy Sheriffs must maintain a shooting score of 80% or above during their employment.
+All deputies must maintain a shooting score of 80% or above during their employment.

 Are you looking to move to Denver, the Mile High City?
 Did you know that Denver Sheriff Department received the Triple Crown Accreditation this year- where only 39 of 3,500 sheriff departments across the nation have qualified?

 How would you like to join the Denver Sheriff Department, where a Strategic Plan (PDF) includes fostering staff success and safety, providing a safe and secure environment for inmates, improving community relations, providing resources to empower inmates, and all while efficiently administering criminal justice services?

 Are you a Peace Officer in another jurisdiction, and have always wanted to work for Denver?
 We are seeking experienced law enforcement.
 Peace Officers to perform a variety of roles and responsibilities concerning the security, care and safety of prisoners and the public in detention, medical, court and transportation settings.